-From Figure 9a we see that, indeed, these two fractions are comparable, although the "radar-observed low-level cloud fraction without lidar detection" (open symbols) appears consistently slightly smaller.
-Notably, the "radar-observed fraction with lidar detection" (filled symbols) provides a reasonable estimate of the "all-sky radar-observed lowlevel cloud fraction", as indicated by the dashed line.
-We have no means of testing our assumption on the cloud microphysical and macrophysical structure, but we can analyse whether low-level cloud structures vary between different SCAI-R combinations by comparing the probability of detection by CloudSat in Figure 9b.
+combinations by comparing the probability of detection by CloudSat in Fig. 9b.
 We note that the lidar-observed fraction is approximately 2.5 times greater than the radar-observed fraction and that this ratio does not vary consistently with SCAI or R. Thus, the probability of low-level cloud detection by the radar is not affected by the large-scale conditions represented by the different SCAI-R combinations.
-Because the probability of detection of low-level clouds by CloudSat does not vary much across SCAI-R ranges (Figure 9b), we believe that our assumption on low-level cloud microphysical composition and macrophysical structure is supported (though not proven).
+Because the probability of detection of low-level clouds by CloudSat does not vary much across SCAI-R ranges (Fig. 9b), we believe that our assumption on low-level cloud microphysical composition and macrophysical structure is supported (though not proven).

-In Figure 10 we show the cloud cover from low-level clouds as it is defined from these different combinations of the CloudSat-CALIPSO observations.
+In Fig. 10 we show the cloud cover from low-level clouds as it is defined from these different combinations of the CloudSat-CALIPSO observations.
 For all definitions of low-level cloud cover, a decrease is noticeable as SCAI increases, while cover also decreases when CCA increases.
-The factor 2.5 increase in low-level cloud between the radar and the lidar (with lidar signal) is evident across all R and SCAI combinations (panels a-c and g-i).
-For the "lidar-observed all-skies" cover (panels df), the rank correlation is negative both for SCAI and for CCA and is typically statistically significant when restricting the range of CCA or SCAI, respectively.
+The factor 2.5 increase in low-level cloud between the radar and the lidar (with lidar signal) is evident across all R and SCAI combinations (Figs. 10a-c,g-i).
+For the "lidar-observed all-skies" cover (Figs. 10d-f), the rank correlation is negative both for SCAI and for CCA and is typically statistically significant when restricting the range of CCA or SCAI, respectively.
 More CCA leads to relatively less low-level cloud detection due to lidar attenuation, which would explain this strong decrease when CCA increases.
-For many CCA values, curves for different SCAI ranges do not overlap with other 90%confidence intervals, but this apparent relationship with SCAI could be due to other cloud types (or multi-layered clouds) attenuating the lidar signal.
-Thus, we continue our discussion by considering our best estimate of low-level cloud cover, i.e. lidar-observed with lidar signal.
+For many CCA values, curves for different SCAI ranges do not overlap with other 90% confidence intervals, but this apparent relationship with SCAI could be due to other cloud types (or multilay-ered clouds) attenuating the lidar signal.
+Thus, we continue our discussion by considering our best estimate of low-level cloud cover (i.e., lidar observed with lidar signal).

-Our best estimate does not vary consistently with CCA across the SCAI-R ranges (panels g-i) and no consistent sign in rank correlation is found.
-For a given CCA range, low-level cloud cover decreases when SCAI increases - statistically significant for all but one of the R and CCA combinations tested - with a typical difference of 0.05-0.10 between the low and high SCAI ranges (approximately 15% in relative terms).
+Our best estimate does not vary consistently with CCA across the SCAI-R ranges (Figs. 10g-i) and no consistent sign in rank correlation is found.
+For a given CCA range, low-level cloud cover decreases when SCAI increases-statistically significant for all but one of the R and CCA combinations tested-with a typical difference of 0.05-0.10 between the low and high SCAI ranges (approximately 15% in relative terms.).
 Thus, when we account for the low-level clouds obscured by optically thick clouds, our results continue to support the suggestion by Tobin et al. (2013) that low-level cloud formation depends on the large-scale thermodynamic and dynamic conditions that correlate with convective aggregation.

 FIG. 10.
-As in Figure 6, but for (a-c) radar-observed low-level clouds for all sky conditions, (d-f) lidar-observed low-level clouds for all sky conditions with a lidar signal at 3.5 km.
+As in Fig. 6, but for (a)-(c) radar-observed low-level clouds for all sky conditions, (d)-(f) lidar-observed low-level clouds for all sky conditions, and (g)-(i) lidar-observed low-level clouds for sky conditions with a lidar signal at 3.5 km.